 Auckland sailing.
-There is nothing quite like that moment of silence after you have left the marina, raised the sails, and you turn off the engine.
+There is nothing quite like that moment of silence after we left the marina, raised the sails, and turned off the engine.
 Pure paradise.

 New Zealand’s largest city is monikered the “City of Sails” for a good reason.
 And it doesn’t take much, especially on a sunny summer day, to see why.
 Whether it’s recreational boating, casual racing, or special events, it’s always a thrill.

 I made this list for anyone like my former self.
-For me on that day when I couldn’t figure out how to get out on the water.
+For me, on that day when I couldn’t figure out how to get out on the water.
 Now, Auckland sailing is in my soul.
-It’s captivated me, and it makes me happy.
+It captivates me, and it keeps me happy.
 I hope the same for you.

 The list is also for visitors, while some of the choices get you out on a regular basis, most are fabulous opportunities to book when you want to go.